albamr09/reakt/README.md

 pnpm serve
 ```

-This will start a server on `http://localhost:3000`, from where you can examplore all the examples available.
+This will start a server on `http://localhost:3000`, from where you can explore all the examples available.